ajson21/Java-Slytherlisp/README.md

 This means the types and classes are complete, with evaluating and parsing being worked on.

 The current types include:
-ConsCell, ConsList, LexicalVarStorage, Quoted, SExpression, Symbol, UserFunction, Variable
+- ConsCell
+- ConsList
+- LexicalVarStorage
+- Quoted, SExpression
+- Symbol
+- UserFunction
+- Variable

 Test cases are also being developed along with the Slytherlisp implementation.
 This is to ensure that functionality is correct and valid.